MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Standard/README.md

 ## Assumptions

 1. The array of `values` is not empty
-2. Tthe `target` datatype is the same as the array of `values` datatype
+2. Tthe `target` data type is the same as the array of `values` data type

 ## Functions